 Tip: If the product already exists on eBay, simply click the Sell it Yourself link on the existing eBay listing.
-You’ll be redirected to the eBay listing page where some item specifics such as colour and size may already be added.
+You’ll be redirected to the listing page where some item specifics may already be added.

 a) Create a Title

-Tip: Another effective way to find relevant keywords for your titles is by using eBay itself.
+Tip: Another effective way to find relevant keywords for your titles is by using eBay search.
 Head over to the eBay website and input some keywords in the search bar.
-While typing, a drop-down list of suggested keywords will appear.
-These are the most searched for phrases related to your current input.
+While typing, a drop-down list of the most popular search phrases will appear for your review.

 b) Upload Images

-Tip: When saving product images, name them with descriptive keywords to further optimise your eBay listing.
-For example, save the first image as Wireless Headphones and the second image as Bluetooth Headphones and so forth.
+Tip: When saving product images, name them with descriptive keywords to further optimise your listing.
+For example, save the first image as Wireless Headphones and the second image as Bluetooth Headphones.

 c) Add Item Specifics